 The solution?
 What Paul called “a more excellent way” (1 Corinthians 12:31).
 Paul wrote that you may be the most talented, skilled, and gifted person on the planet, but if you don’t have love, you have nothing.

 On the other hand, if you do have love, you have everything.
-Love gives you patience, kindness, contentment, humility, attentiveness, perseverance, endurance, faith, hope, and many other qualities that enrich the lives of those around you.
+Love provides you with patience, kindness, contentment, humility, attentiveness, perseverance, endurance, faith, hope, and many other traits that enrich the lives of those around you.

-But how is anyone really supposed to do this “love” thing?
-Any one of these traits would be incredibly difficult to achieve, let alone the whole list!
-The good news is that it isn’t about us achieving the qualities, but about trusting The One who is all these qualities—Jesus!
-By the power of the Spirit, Jesus has promised to work these qualities in us!
-That means we can stop trying so hard and let Jesus do the job of transforming us with his love!
+But how is anyone actually supposed to do this “love” thing?
+Any one of these traits is incredibly difficult to achieve, let alone the whole list!
+The good news is it isn’t about us somehow producing these qualities, but about trusting the one who has promised by the power of his Spirit to work these qualities in us—Jesus!
+That means we can stop trying so hard and let Jesus do the job of transforming us with his love.

 Bible passages for further exploration: Mark 12:28-34, John 15:12-17, 1 John 3:11-18